 Beyond Plain Text Extraction

 Plain text extraction gives you the words on the page in order.
-JSON extraction gives you those words plus context, quality metrics, and structural information.
+JSON extraction gives you those words plus the structure that holds them together.

 Consider a handwritten survey form.
 Plain text extraction might give you a wall of text with names, answers, and notes all jumbled together.
-JSON extraction gives you structured fields: which text belongs to which form field, the confidence score for each answer, and the coordinates showing where each response appears on the page.
+JSON extraction gives you a structured response: lines grouped by page, with document-level metadata you need to track results back to the source.

 Understanding Handwriting OCR JSON Response Structure